 Hello PRESS Friends,

-Sunday Fundays serve a totally different purpose for me now.
-It’s not the kind of Sunday where you bar travel aimlessly around the Newport Peninsula all afternoon long, sometimes until the sun goes down.
+Serve a totally different purpose for me now.
+It’s not the kind of Sunday where you bar travel aimlessly around Newport all afternoon long, sometimes until the sun goes down.
 Now, every Sunday, rain or shine, you will find me at the salon sharing my knowledge about men’s haircutting.

 I often get asked these questions: Why did you choose to focus on men’s hair?
 Is it because it is easier and faster to do?
 Most people would think that short hair style is easier to cut than long hair style because well, you’re not dealing with as much hair.
 But the opposite is true.
 Long hair style is more giving and with a little bit of styling effort, it can hide a lot of technical mistakes.
 Short hair styles particularly men’s, on the other hand, is less giving and takes patience and attention-to-details to perfect.
 So why then, did I choose to focus on men’s hair?
 One obvious reason is that I’m crazy about short haircuts and I love the challenge of perfecting the cut every single time.